Group B streptococcal infection: Vaccines to prevent GBS infections

 GBS protein-based vaccines are also in development and are greatly promising as they will be able to protect against GBS infection of any serotype.

-At present, the licensing of GBS vaccines is difficult because of the challenge in conducting clinical trials in humans due to the low incidence of GBS neonatal diseases.
+At present, licensing GBS vaccines is difficult because conducting human clinical trials is challenging due to the low incidence of GBS neonatal diseases.

-Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are underway, no vaccine is available as of 2023.
+Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are in advanced stages, no licensed vaccine is available as of 2026.

-As of Winter 2023, there are two clinical development stage vaccines for the prevention of GBS invasive disease.
-Pfizer's hexavalent GBS vaccine [PF-06760805], GBS6 is a CRM197 conjugated polysaccharide approach containing the 6 most prominent GBS serotypes worldwide.
+As of Winter 2023, there are two clinical development-stage vaccines for the prevention of GBS invasive disease.
+Pfizer's hexavalent GBS vaccine [PF-06760805], GBS6 is a CRM197-conjugated polysaccharide vaccine containing the 6 most prominent GBS serotypes worldwide.

-The vaccine which is currently undergoing Phase 3 planning, may offer meaningful protection against invasive disease in newborns and young infants on the basis of its immunogenicity results in the Phase 2 study [NCT03765073] which were published in the New England Journal of Medicine.
+The vaccine, which is currently undergoing Phase 3 planning, may offer meaningful protection against invasive disease in newborns and young infants based on its immunogenicity results in the Phase 2 study [NCT03765073], which were published in the New England Journal of Medicine.

 Danish-based MinervaX ApS is also developing a protein-based GBS vaccine (GBS-NN/NN2) designed using fusions of highly immunogenic and protective protein domains from selected surface proteins of GBS (the Alpha-like protein family).

-The vaccine, which has been shown to be safe and immunogenic in maternal populations, is also undergoing preparations for Phase 3 planning.
+The vaccine, which is safe and immunogenic in maternal populations, is also undergoing preparations for Phase 3 planning.
 MinervaX has also completed enrolment of its Phase 1 adult trial [NCT05782179] with first immunological readouts anticipated in Q4 2023.
-A recent global demand analysis for GBS vaccines estimated the potential market for maternal and adult GBS immunization to be $798m/yr. and $2,023m/yr. in 2034 respectively.
+A recent global demand analysis for GBS vaccines estimated the potential market for maternal and adult GBS immunization to be $798m/yr. and $2,023m/yr. in 2034, respectively.

 Other preclinical GBS vaccine programs are being pursued by the US-based biotech, Omniose and Inventprise.

 Society and culture

-July has been recognised as Group B Strep International Awareness Month, a time when information about group B Strep aimed at families and health professionals is shared, predominantly in the UK and the US.
+July has been recognised as Group B Strep International Awareness Month.

+A time when information about group B Strep aimed at families and health professionals is shared, predominantly in the UK and the US.
 In the UK, this is led by Group B Strep Support.

 Nonhuman GBS infections

-GBS has been found in many mammals and other animals such as camels, dogs, cats, seals, dolphins, and crocodiles.
+GBS has been found in many mammals and other animals, including camels, dogs, cats, seals, dolphins, and crocodiles.

 Cattle

 In cattle, GBS causes mastitis, an infection of the udder.
 It can produce an acute febrile disease or a subacute, more chronic disease.
-Both lead to diminishing milk production (hence its name: agalactiae meaning "no milk").
+Both lead to diminished milk production (hence its name: 'agalactiae,' meaning "no milk").

-GBS can survive and persist in the mammary glands of cows, by forming biofilms.
+GBS can survive and persist in the mammary glands of cows by forming biofilms.

 Mastitis associated with GBS can have an important effect on the quantity and quality of milk produced and is also associated with elevated somatic cell count and total bacteria count in the milk.

 Outbreaks in herds are common, and this is of major significance for the dairy industry.